5f0ne/disk-detective/README.md

   - Provides information and analysis of MBR

 - FAT Examiner
-  - Provides information and analysis of FAT boot sector
+  - Provides information and analysis of:
+    -  FAT VBR
+    -  FAT FSInfo

 # Under Construction